ZhengWeiLim/pred-trans-difficulty-NMT/README.md

 ```
 Zheng Wei Lim, Ekaterina Vylomova, Charles Kemp, and Trevor Cohn.
 2023.
 Predicting Human Translation Difficulty with Neural Machine Translation.
-In Transactions of the Association for Computational Linguistics 2023 (under review).
+In Transactions of the Association for Computational Linguistics 2024 (accepted).
 ```